Power artpark 2030, a master plan

 CULTURE: Experience yourself as an active part of cultural democracy, where every one of us has a voice.

 Given Artpark’s significant legacy, extraordinary natural resources and strategic relationships, the Artpark leadership envisions limitless potential for Artpark as a major New York State cultural tourism destination.
-Launching on May 15, 2019, the Master Plan will serve as a long-term roadmap toward improvements of Artpark facilities, programs, park grounds, and connectivity with surrounding communities, parks & trails.
+Launching on May 15, 2019, Power Artpark 2030, a Master Plan will serve as a long-term roadmap toward improvements of Artpark facilities, programs, park grounds, and connectivity with surrounding communities, parks & trails.

 Artpark is rooted in and embodies a rich history, intertwining early land art and conceptual art experimentation, large performance events, community participation, unique ecological characteristics and events, state support, an international border, adjacency to two Great Lakes, and underlying it all, the daily lives of its many users.